Beverly Garland: Television success

-In 1955, Garland was cast in the episode "Man Down, Woman Screaming" of Rod Cameron's first syndicated series, City Detective.
-On September 5, 1955, she co-starred in an episode of Science Fiction Theatre called "The Negative Man".
-Around the same time, she appeared in the first Brian Keith series, Crusader.
 In 1959, Garland was cast as the wife of a bounty hunter in Season 2, Episode 2 of Rawhide "Incident of the Roman Candles".
 The same year, she had a two guest appearances in the CBS post-Civil War adventure series Yancy Derringer, appearing as the character Coco the pirate, one of Yancy's many female friends.

-She appeared twice in 1960 as Doris Denny Bona in the episodes "Remember the Alamo" and "The Widow of Kill Cove" of Cameron's third syndicated series, Coronado 9.
+In 1960, Garland appeared twice as Doris Denny Bona in the episodes "Remember the Alamo" and "The Widow of Kill Cove" of Cameron's third syndicated series, Coronado 9.
 In 1960, Garland was cast as Dr. Nora James in the episode "Three Graves" of Riverboat.
 Garland also appeared in 1960 in episode 28, "Saddles and Spurs", of the first season of the Western show Laramie.